co3moz/socialimiter/readme.md

 Chrome extension that limits social network.
 You allowed some time to use.
 If you use all your time then, you can't use network anymore.
 You need to wait 12pm

+You can download it from [chrome web store](https://chrome.google.com/webstore/detail/socialimiter/ooiolpeekfcgicfhjdpnbkfbmnealpbo)

 Features
 --------------